railsbridge/docs/sites/en/learn-to-code/functions.md

 * `x + y` is the *body* of the function
   * also the *return value*

+Lab: write a `multiply` method and use it to multiply 123 * 456

 # Rant!!!

     def rant s
       s.upcase.gsub(" ", "") + "!!!"
     end

     puts rant "i like pizza"

+Lab: use "rant" to rant about something really important!!!

 # Capitalize Just The First Character